DestinyofYeet/log_setup/README.md

 from log_setup import main as log_setup  # pick a alias of your choosing

-def main():  # main entrypoint of your program log_setup.setup_logging()  # if you have the folder in another subfolder, you can specify parent_multiplier as a depth counter logger = logging.get_logger(__name__) logger.info("Hello")
+def main():  # main entrypoint of your program log_setup.setup_logging()  # if you have the folder in another subfolder, you can specify folder_depth to get the correct project root logger = logging.get_logger(__name__) logger.info("Hello")